 Woolworths potential class action

-Australia’s leading class action law firm, Maurice Blackburn Lawyers, with support from litigation funding giant IMF Bentham, is investigating a potential shareholder class action on behalf of aggrieved Woolworths investors who suffered losses due to the share price fall following Woolworths’ 27 February 2015 profit guidance downgrade.
+Australia’s leading class action law firm, Maurice Blackburn Lawyers, is investigating a potential shareholder class action on behalf of aggrieved Woolworths investors who suffered losses due to the share price fall following Woolworths’ 27 February 2015 profit guidance downgrade.

 Investors who acquired shares in Woolworths between 27 November 2014 and 26 February 2015 inclusive, and held some or all of those shares at the commencement of trading on the ASX on 27 February 2015, are invited to register using the details below.

 Background to the allegations